twinfacer/Gamez/The Alters/alters.md

 Quests:
 -

+Lesson:
+- [Optimism] - Ask Lukas about Ben.

 ### Worker (Refiner REQ)
 - +50% efficiency when crafting items in the __Workshop__.

 Items:
 - Band T-Shirt
 -

+Lessons:
+- [Charisma] Work-Life Balance - Maintain radiation filter and not use crunch hours for 5 days.

 ### == Botanist
 - +100% efficiency when growing crops in the __Greenhouse__.